whalebone/wb-docs/en/data_analysis.rst

 | The date range of the data that can be previewed in the portal can
   change in multiple ways.
-| The following image show three of the available ways.
+| The following image shows three of the available ways.
 These can be
   summarized as simply by clicking on the current date that automatically transcribes to the current time, by inserting the date in text in the ``YYYY.MM.DD HH:mm:ss`` format or by using the builtin